INTRODUCTION

 The people of Israel

 Jacob, Abraham’s grandson, and son of Isaac had an alternate name, Israel.
-He had 12 sons from his two wives and two maid servants.
+He had 12 sons from his two wives and two maidservants.
 The descendants of these twelve sons formed the 12 tribes of Israel.
 All these tribes formed the house of Israel.
 Before the public ministry of Jesus, Assyrians and Babylonians had dispersed the house of Israel among the nations.
 After the Babylonian exile, the Jews who were the descendants of Judah, through whom God promised the Messiah to David, had settled in Judea and Galilee.
 Jesus said to the Canaanite woman that God sent him to these lost sheep of the people of Israel.

-(25) But the woman came and did him homage, saying, “Lord, help me.”
+(25) But the woman came and did him homage, saying, “Lord, help me”

-The woman came.
+The woman came

 When Jesus and his disciples were discussing, the Canaanite woman was standing apart from them.
 She approached Jesus again with her enthusiastic request.

-Did him homage.
+Did him homage

 The last attempt of the woman was by an act of prostrate homage.
 That means she fell flat on the ground expressing her humility, submission, and adoration.

-“Lord, help me.”
+“Lord, help me”

-(26) Jesus answered, “It is not right to take the bread from the children and throw it to the little dogs.”
+(26) Jesus answered, “It is not right to take the bread from the children and throw it to the little dogs”

 What was Jesus’ intention when he used the analogy of children and dogs in the place of Israelites and Greeks?
 The Israelites were the people with whom God made a covenant.
-So, they were God’s first-born children (Exodus 4:22).
+So, they were God’s first-born children (Ex 4:22).
 Gentiles had only a second place in front of God because they were after pagan gods.
-Jesus started his redemption of humanity starting with Jews and then extended to the Gentiles.
+Jesus started his redemption of humanity starting with Jews and then extended it to the Gentiles.

-(27) The woman replied, “It is true, sir, but even the little dogs eat the crumbs which fall from their master’s table.”
+(27) The woman replied, “It is true, sir, but even the little dogs eat the crumbs which fall from their master’s table”

 The Canaanite woman accepted Jesus’ reply in a positive sense.
 While acknowledging herself as a “dog,” she looked for the privilege of a puppy.
-She did not request to curtail any privilege of the children to favor her.
+She did not request to curtail any privilege of the children to favour her.
 She believed that even a dog’s part of grace from Jesus would be enough to heal her daughter.

 (28) Then Jesus said, “Woman, how great is your faith!
 It will be as you wish.”
-And her daughter was healed at that moment.
+And her daughter was healed at that moment

 MESSAGE